cmu-sei/crucible/docs/player/index.md

 - Provide any mechanisms for individual applications to communicate with each other.
 - Provide any default applications.
 However, some common applications can be consumed within an exercise.

-Descriptions of the common applications used in Player can be found in the [Player Applications](https://cmu-sei.github.io/crucible/player-applications) document.

 ### Key Concepts

 Some key Player concepts are described below.